 Behind The Smile - Lek The Prequel

-~ the story of Lek, a Thai bargirl in Pattaya, Thailand
+~ the Story of Lek, a Bar Girl in Pattaya, Thailand ~

 Lek was a child in the late Seventies and early Eighties in the wealthiest farming region in Thailand - the